slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect.' -- Ralph Waldo Emerson*

+Unless you’re winning, life will seem hideously unfair to you.
 Bad luck is often bad planning.
 If you're sure it's not, be positive, the pendulum will swing back your way eventually.
 There’s no magic in the world.
 It’s all math.
+The best things in life are born from coincidence.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*